Nishiket-singh/BidWise-Bidding-Website/README.md

-1. Download zip file
+1. Download zip file.
+The front end is in Bidwise Client package.
+Info for that is in that readme
-2. Extract it and import it as a maven project in eclipse
+2. Extract it and import group111 package as a maven project in eclipse
 3. Run EcommerceprojectApplication.java as a Java Application
 4. Import the postman collections and run all the collections.